-The community purchase of the Lochinver Glebe from the Church of Scotland went ahead at the end of March 2021.
+The community purchase of the Assynt Glebe in Lochinver from the Church of Scotland went ahead at the end of March 2021.
 See the press release on our blog page here, or download it as a pdf file here.

 Background to this Project

-In 2019, Assynt Development Trust agreed to explore the possibility of a community purchase of the Church of Scotland Glebe.
+In 2019, Assynt Development Trust agreed to explore the possibility of a community purchase of the Church of Scotland owned Assynt Glebe.
 The Church of Scotland had expressed a willingness to sell this land to a local community group.

 The Glebe had been included, along with Highland Council-owned brownfield sites around Lochinver Harbour, in the 2019 Site Development Options Appraisal.
 Architect Matt Bridgestock of John Gilbert Architects created initial sketches of possible development of the Glebe in that project.
 Highland Council’s Housing Development team gave their support for the proposal of creating affordable housing on the Glebe, and funded a site visit by their Environmental Officer.

 Funding was approved in February 2020 from the Scottish Land Fund, Highlands & Islands Enterprise and Assynt Development Trust, allowing feasibility and business planning work to take place to demonstrate the feasibility of purchase and development of the Glebe land.
 Communities Housing Trust was appointed to take on this work.

 The feasibility and planning work was carried out alongside local community consultation, in the form of an online survey, due to 2020 lockdown restrictions preventing public meetings at that time.
 While that initial consultation demonstrated community support for the purchase and mixed-use development, furthermore detailed consultation will be carried out about specifics of different types of development on the Glebe, later in 2021.